Some of the bikes I have made -

 You can do it.
 Make one and ride.
 See where it leads you.
 It's OK, not everybody gets as addicted to this as I am.

-This is an EZ Clone, bare steel, in a 'first test' set up.
+This is an Mach 1, bare steel, in a 'first test' set up.
 No rigging, no brakes on it.
 Just take it around the block and see how it feels.
 I highly recommend you make this test ride with your bike.
 It may tell you what you forgot to do, before it's too late.
 Just to try it before you finish it.